Spanish placement policy

 - Students may get credit for two courses, for a maximum of eight credits for CBAPE and IB exams.

 Students who have taken Spanish courses previously and who are not native/heritage speakers must take the Spanish Placement Exam.
-According to the score a student receives on the exam, they will be able to enroll for the specific Spanish course listed below.
+This placement exam score is a starting point and may be modified by the department in conjunction with the information on your high school transcript in regards to previous Spanish instruction.
+According to the modified score, they will be able to enroll for the specific Spanish course listed below.

 |Course||Span.
 111||Span.
 112||Span.
 211||Span.
 212|